 - Apply a light dusting of paint and let dry for five minutes.

 - Repeat this process twice more, making sure you allow time for each layer to dry.
 This evenly distributes the paint and decreases the risk of runs.

 - While painting your final coat, gently lift back the edges of the tape so that you don’t have a hard line of paint in that area.
 This last coat should also be heavier than the ones before it.

 - While your paint is still wet, cut the plastic bag around the area you just painted and remove it.

 - Wait for your final coat of paint to dry

-> ***Note: If you’re crunching for time, use the heat gun to speed up the dry time after each coat of paint.
+***Note: If you’re crunched for time, use the heat gun to speed up the dry time after each coat of paint.

-> At HUI, we understand that scrapes and scuffs are inevitable, and we want our customers to be prepared.
+At HUI Manufacturing, we understand that scrapes and scuffs are inevitable, and we want our customers to be prepared.
 Contact us today if you have any questions or are looking for a custom medical cart manufacturer to get your project off the ground.